 Tightly cap the jar and shake it around to distribute the petals.
 Label and date the jar and store it in a cool, dark area.
 Continue to shake the petals around each day, leaving the oil in the cool, dark area for four weeks.
 Then, strain the oil into a clean container over a sieve or colander.
 Put the petals in cheesecloth or an old t-shirt and squeeze them out to get out every bit of aromatic oil.

-And that’s it.
+That’s it.
 If the scent is too light for you, try making a double or triple infusion wherein the infused oil is used again with fresh roses to re-infuse the oil with scent.

 Once your oil has been infused, you can use it several ways.
 These might include: